 “Natural Intelligence, What AI still can’t do?”

-In 2019 Vivarium aims to stimulate this debate on the convergences and divergences between Natural Intelligence and Artificial Intelligence, presenting exhibitions, performances, concerts, workshops and lectures in various venues of the city of Oporto: Maus Hábitos, Ateneu Comercial, Cinema Passos Manuel and Reitoria da Universidade do Porto, com a with the philosophy conference “Criar Conceitos-Seguir Regras” ["Create Concepts-Follow Rules"].
+In 2019 Vivarium aims to stimulate a debate on the convergences and divergences between Natural Intelligence and Artificial Intelligence, presenting exhibitions, performances, concerts, workshops and lectures in various venues of the city of Oporto: in Maus Hábitos, Ateneu Comercial, Cinema Passos Manuel and Reitoria da Universidade do Porto where the philosophy conference “Criar Conceitos-Seguir Regras” ["Create Concepts-Follow Rules"] will take place.

 As the philosopher Tristan Garcia explains, the intelligence of the human species is distinguished from AI because it is a living consciousness, between the animality that constitutes it and the representations it constructs.
 From the moment the human is determined as an evolutionary event, the only way to assert a human identity is to imitate natural evolution by artificializing it; that is, trying to do more and better than the natural evolution does.
 Singularity, the contemporary version of the old dream of automatism, corresponds to this desperate attempt to create a different, transcendent identity beyond what exists as determinism.